kevinlinpt/kevinlinpt/README.md

 ⚡ Work experience:

-- **Software Engineer intern at Wealthsimple** - Full-stack development on the Managed Investing Team working on Options Trading.
+- **Software Engineer intern at [Wealthsimple](https://www.wealthsimple.com/en-ca/about "Wealthsimple's About Page")**
+- Full-stack development on the Managed Investing Team working on Options Trading.
 [Toronto.
 Winter 2023]
 - **Project Co-ordinator at Infrastructure Ontario** - Worked with stakeholders and engineers to manage billion dollar hospital projects on the Project Delivery Team [Toronto.
 Jul 2022 - Dec 2022]
 - **Civil Engineer at Kiewit** - Spearheaded $180M bridge project on the Civil Team.
 [Kingston.
 Jan 2021 - Jun 2022]
 - **16 months of internships** in engineering roles during post-secondary education